Excursion to the Samovar Museum and the Ginseng Museum.

 - drinks: tea "Taiga collection" with wild berry jam, tasting set of taiga tinctures.

-The owner literally restored the luxurious mansion from scratch, assembling the interior from fragments of carved doors, furniture, oriental fabrics found on the antique market, and dressed the waiters in padawan costumes.
+The owner literally restored the luxurious mansion from scratch, assembling the interior from fragments of carved doors, furniture, oriental fabrics found on the antique market, and dressed up the waiters in padawan costumes.

 A stone's throw away is the Chinoaru bar, where cocktails with Japanese whiskey and Chinese soju are mixed, glasses are painted with hieroglyphs and symbols of Asian painting.
 The bar is at the 10/10 level, a must-visit place in Vladivostok.